The 30 Best Walk-Up Songs in Baseball History

 Led Zeppelin, “Kashmir” (Chase Utley)

 The driving riff from this Led Zeppelin classic makes it perfect for signaling that some serious shit is about to go down.
-It was a favorite of Chase Utley, but pitcher Scott Kazmir also uses it (for obvious reasons).
+It was a favorite of Chase Utley, but pitcher Scott Kazmir also used it (for obvious reasons).

 Wham!, “Careless Whisper” (Josh Reddick)